rinoldit/rinold.github.io/README.md

-# traning-basic-layout
+# Personal Portfolio
-This repository created for personal training purpose.
-This project holds the code for basic HTML/CSS responsive layout design.
+This repository created for creating my porfolio.